entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 An Entando Plugin is a microservice that can be made available to one or more EntandoApps in the cluster.
 Please follow our instructions on using our blueprint to [build your own EntandoPlugin](../../tutorials/ecr/publish-project-bundle.md).
-The Deployment resulting from an EntandoPlugin is also a multi-container Pod deployment and will include the plugin Docker image specified and the EntandoPluginSidecar Docker Image
+The Deployment resulting from an EntandoPlugin is also a multi-container Pod deployment and will include the plugin Docker image specified and the EntandoPluginSidecar Docker Image.

 ### Overview
 * Custom Resource Definition: [EntandoPlugin](https://github.com/entando-k8s/entando-k8s-custom-model/blob/master/src/main/resources/crd/EntandoPluginCRD.yaml)